 Financial actions related to your job outcomes:

-- Make sure that your Emergency Fund is in place and equivalent to 6-12 months of expenses.
-This should be invested in Liquid Funds.
+– Make sure that your Emergency Fund is in place and equivalent to 6-12 months of expenses.
+This should be invested in.
 If you don’t have an Emergency Fund, create one immediately.
 Review all expenses and start investing as soon as possible.

-- Postpone that planned holiday, that new car, that new gizmo – basically, any discretionary spend – till the Emergency Fund is fully in place.
+– Postpone that planned holiday, that new car, that new gizmo – basically, any discretionary spend – till theis fully in place.

 Other suggested actions related to your job: